Jon Jones Says He'd Embarrass Brock Lesnar If They Fought

 Brock Lesnar was supposed to return to the Octagon to take on Daniel Cormier.
-Yet, that never happened as he stayed with WWE.
+Yet, that never happened, as he ultimately opted to stay with WWE.

-Now, however, Kurt Angle was on Ariel Helwani’s MMA Show where he said Brock would only come back to fight Jon Jones.
+But according to WWE Hall Of Famer Kurt Angle, who was on “The Ariel Helwani MMA Show” yesterday, Lesnar would only come back to fight Jon Jones.

 “I know he said that he’s retired,” Kurt Angle said.
 “The one fight he wants, and I don’t know if it’s ever going to happen, but he wants to go up against Jon Jones.”

-Jon Jones then saw it and responded on Twitter with the following:
+This caught Jones’ attention, and he responded on Twitter with the following:

 “Brock is way too slow, I’ll embarrass him,” he wrote.